manthony0602/HCSC415-MiniLang_Interpreter-Project/README.md

 - No external libraries needed

 ---
+---

 ## **Assumptions & Design Decisions**:
 - Variable types (`int`, `float`, etc.) are not enforced at runtime.
 They're used only for declaration.
 - Shadowing is allowed within nested `{}` blocks.
-    - Arithmetic expressions follow proper operator precedence (which are handled via recursive parsing).
+- Arithmetic expressiosn follow proper operator precedence (handled via recursive parsing).
 - String literals are parsed but not currently used in operations.
-    - Only void-style `print(expr);` output is supported for side effects.
+- Only `void`-style `print(expr);` output is supported for side effects.

 ---
 ---

 ## Author